-The idea to build a harbour in the Weser stream existed already in 1840, but was put into practice some decades later, because the run of the Weser had been sluggish and silting very quickly.
+The idea to build a harbour in the Weser River already existed in 1840, but was only implemented decades later because, at that time, the course of the Weser was very sluggish and its tributaries therefore silted up very quickly.

 It was decided 1864 at a meeting of the committee members of Blumenthal, Rönnebeck and Lüssum that a landing place in Rönnebeck before Wieting‘s brewery should be built, at the expense of the municipalities.
 Just four years later, it was also decided to build a loading and unloading place and, in the interest of the customs officer who was in charge at the time, a guard house.
 In 1873, the harbour was completed and the loading and unloading place was extended to the Weser fairway.